-Mind is key to everything you do.
-Your success or failure is often direct reflection of your state of mind.
+The mind is key to everything you do.
+Your success or failure is often a direct reflection of your state of mind.
 Mind that is focused has a boundless potential whereas a mind that’s disturbed cripples all possibilities.
 Calming a disturbed mind is, therefore, the key to achieving all that one intends to.

 Mind that is driven by scientific temper seeks analysis and planning whereas the mind without the scientific temper seeks higher powers.
 Both type of minds often suffers – for there is no way to predict the future with precision.
 Expectation and desires of the mind are the reason for our pain.
 Given this, people often search for a realistic path where suffering is limited or completely absent.

 Vedic philosophy is of that realism.
-This realism of Vedic knowledge, philosophy or thought isn’t about believing the reality of the physical world that is perceived by the senses and interpreted by mind.
+This realism of Vedic knowledge, philosophy or thought isn’t about believing the reality of the physical world that is perceived by the senses and interpreted by the mind.
 Our sense organs don’t often see the complete picture, nor can the mind interpret things holistically.
-Our sense organs as well as mind can easily be tricked by appearances.
+Our sense organs, as well as the mind, can easily be tricked by appearances.
 How do you think “magicians” make their living?
 We can have the sharpest mind, eyes, ears, nose, etc. and yet fail to explain the complex tricks performed by those magicians.

 According to Vedic Rishis and Munis, the greater truth is that which we can neither feel nor see – only understand and realize.
 Yet that supreme truth or Paramartha is all pervading.
 According to them it’s in every being.
 It’s the source of creation as well as “destruction”.
 Destruction, according to these revered sages, is only another change.
 Nothing that we can see, or feel is eternal.
 Only the Paramartha or the ultimate truth is eternal.